b3kN/Riggr/README.md

 ## Usage

+Riggr can be easily installed via `bower install riggr`.
+The bower package contains all core files and dependencies.
+The core utilizes a small set of the dependencies' methods, so utilizing different versions can be done by simply changing the path in your RequireJS config.

 The core idea behind Riggr is to establish a simple application scaffold by creating a core `app` definition and component controllers and views which are associated with routes.